Ekleog/kannader/book/src/configuration_format.md

-[^python]: While it may appear surprising to suggest MicroPython insted of a regular CPython instance, this is based on the fact that yuubind needs to have one interpreter instance per message in flight, to make sure there is no interference between two messages.
+[^python]: While it may appear surprising to suggest MicroPython insted of a regular CPython instance, this is based on the fact that kannader needs to have one interpreter instance per message in flight, to make sure there is no interference between two messages.
 As such, the CPython resident memory size would probably be prohibitive for use cases that see a high number of emails flow through.
 Use cases that